failure-driven/layered-testing-presentation/submission.md

     the presenters has been refined by the CTO and core testing practice lead at the company over the last 15+ years across his time at Thoughtworks and later in numerous companies.
-The presenters have diverse experience of BDD with 1 presenter 10 years and 20 years in software while the other presenter has less then 3 years in software development and recently learning BDD.
-This gives them a unique opportunity to address both experienced developers and up and comers just learning by bringing a perspective of someone who has just freshly learned the concepts.
+The presenters have diverse experience of BDD with 1 presenter 10 years BDD and 20 years in software development experience, while the other presenter has less then 3 years in software development and recently learning BDD.
+This gives them a unique opportunity to address both experienced developers and up and comers just learning, by bringing a perspective of someone who has just freshly learned the concepts.

-    Together they present in accessible way from beginner through intermediate to experienced.
+    Together they present in an accessible way from beginner through intermediate to experienced.
 Also basing the presentation on an open source demo of the style of testing gives participants of the talk a valuable resource to find out in more depth about this style of writing software.